Southern Pacific Railroad: Locomotives

 Like most railroads, the SP painted most of its steam locomotives black during the 20th century, but after 1945 SP painted the front of the locomotive's smokebox silver (almost white in appearance), with graphite colored sides, for visibility.

 Some passenger steam locomotives bore the Daylight scheme, named after the trains they hauled, most of which had the word Daylight in the train name.
 The most famous "Daylight" locomotives were the GS-4 steam locomotives.
 The most famous Daylight-hauled trains were the Coast Daylight and the Sunset Limited.

 Well known were the Southern Pacific's unique "cab-forward" steam locomotives.
 These were 4-8-8-2, 2-8-8-2, and 4-6-6-2 (rebuilt from 2-6-6-2) locomotives set up to run in reverse, with the tender attached to the smokebox end of the locomotive.
-Southern Pacific had a number of snow sheds in mountain terrain, and locomotive crews nearly asphyxiated from smoke in the cab.
-After a number of engineers began running their engines in reverse (pushing the tender), Southern Pacific asked Baldwin Locomotive Works to produce cab-forward designs.
+Southern Pacific had snow sheds in mountain terrain, and locomotive crews nearly asphyxiated from smoke in the cab.
+After engineers began running their engines in reverse (pushing the tender), Southern Pacific asked Baldwin Locomotive Works to produce cab-forward designs.
 No other North American railroad ordered cab-forward locomotives.